NY Gov. Reveals State Hand Sanitizer Amid Price Gouging, COVID-19 Fears

 - The product is made by New York prisoners in the NYS Department of Corrections system

-New York now has its own state hand sanitizer, and it's made by prisoners.
+New York now has its own state hand sanitizer, and it's packaged by prisoners.

 The state sanitizer "NYS Clean" was revealed in a press conference on the spread of coronavirus in New York held by Gov. Andrew Cuomo Monday morning.
 Around 100,000 gallons a day of the product is due to be distributed to places like schools, the MTA, not-for-profits and other government agencies around the state.